-- (x) No agreement by or on behalf of the Company to dispose of property or rights may be made unless: - (aa) the obligation to make the disposal and any other similar obligation could immediately be honoured by the Company by delivery of property or the assignment (or, in Scotland, assignation) of rights; and - (bb) the property and rights at (x) are owned by the Company at the time of the agreement. - (aa) and (bb) do not apply to:
+12.1 No agreement by or on behalf of the Company to dispose of property or rights may be made unless the obligation to make the disposal and any other similar obligation could immediately be honoured by the Company by delivery of property or the assignment (or, in Scotland, assignation) of rights, and the property and rights above are owned by the Company at the time of the agreement.
+This requirement does not apply to a deposit.